codepo8/developer-advocacy-handbook/what-is-developer-advocacy.md

 summary: A quick explanation about Developer Advocacy.
 heroimage: https://developer-advocacy.com/images/cover.jpg
 ---
-# What is Developer Advocacy / Evangelism?
+# What is Developer Advocacy?

 ![Chris Heilmann presenting at dotjs 2019 with a slide saying developers are people](images/cover.jpg){:width="1024" height="683"}